Ulrik Munther

 Jens Ulrik Munther (born 18 February 1994) is a Swedish singer-songwriter, actor and multi-instrumentalist signed to Universal Music Sweden.
-His debut studio album Ulrik Munther, was released on 24 August 2011 and peaked to number 1 in Sweden.
-His second studio album Rooftop, was released on 6 March 2013 and peaked to number 4 in Sweden.
+His debut studio album Ulrik Munther, was released on 24 August 2011 and peaked at number 1 in Sweden.
+His second studio album Rooftop, was released on 6 March 2013 and peaked at number 4 in Sweden.

 Early life

-Munther started very young playing in different youth rock bands around Kungsbacka, just outside Göteborg.
+Munther started very young playing in different youth rock bands around Kungsbacka, just outside Gothenburg.
 After playing rock covers for some time, he started writing his own material and toured extensively promoting his YouTube songs.
 He also appeared on a number of Swedish television shows.

 Career

 2009: Lilla Melodifestivalen / MGP Nordic

 At age 15, he took part in Lilla Melodifestivalen, a national Swedish competition for young singers to qualify to the MGP Nordic (Melody Grand Prix Nordic) competition with his own song "En vanlig dag" ("An Ordinary Day").
 After winning the Swedish contest, he went on to win the title at the MGP Nordic competition in which participants from Denmark, Norway, Sweden and Finland competed.